AutoSail-MDH/autosail/wind_to_sail/ROS2/wind_to_sail/README.md

 ## Prerequsities

-Run the publisher of the wind sensor by following the steps in the README in the wind_direction folder, [wind direction README](https://github.com/AutoSail-MDH/AutoSail-HT21/tree/wind_direction/micro-ROS/Sensors/wind_direction).
+Connect the wind sensor and run the publisher of the wind sensor by following the steps in the README in the wind_direction folder, [wind direction README](https://github.com/AutoSail-MDH/AutoSail-HT21/tree/wind_direction/micro-ROS/Sensors/wind_direction).

 ## Usage

-Place the wind to sail folder in the src folder in your ROS2 workspace.
+Place the wind_to_sail folder in the src folder in your ROS2 workspace.

 ## Setup